Russian president heads to India’s financial capital

-In Mumbai, where security has been stepped up over a reported intelligence warning of a possible militant attack targeting foreigners, Medvedev was scheduled to speak to students at the Indian Institute of Technology Bombay.
+In Mumbai, where security has been stepped up over a reported intelligence warning of a possible militant attack targeting foreigners, Medvedev was scheduled to speak to students at a technology institute before flying home.

 On Tuesday Medvedev held talks with Indian Prime Minister Manmohan Singh in New Delhi and witnessed the signing of a raft of defence and nuclear deals potentially worth billions of dollars.

 The two sides also agreed to double bilateral trade to 20 billion dollars by 2015.

 “I believe that trade between us does not nearly reflect our privileged partnership,” Medvedev told reporters at a joint press briefing.

 One standout deal was a contract on the joint design and development of fifth-generation fighter aircraft with stealth capabilities.

 Although no figures were mentioned, experts say the final fighter deal could be worth close to 30 billion dollars, with India planning to induct up to 300 of the aircraft into its air force.